 Negative impacts of deindustrialization

-Shifts in economic structure also come with costs.
+Shifts in economic structure, a hallmark of deindustrialization, also come with costs.
 Rising structural unemployment is an example.
-Another impact is environmental degradation in manufacturing investment destination countries.
-A persistent current account deficit is another cost.
+Another negative impact of deindustrialization is environmental degradation in manufacturing investment destination countries.
+A persistent current account deficit is another cost associated with deindustrialization.

-Some jobs in certain manufactures were lost.
-Indeed, other jobs in particular, in the service sector, are available.
+Some jobs in certain manufacturers were lost.
+Indeed, other jobs, particularly in the service sector, are available.
 However, factors such as specialization hinder labor mobility.

-Manufacturing workers do not have alternative skills when they are unemployed.
-Specialization makes them experts for their current job, but not for skills in other occupations.
+When manufacturing workers are unemployed, they do not have alternative skills.
+Specialization makes them experts in their current job but not in skills in other occupations.

 Thus, when employers move manufacturing locations overseas, it is difficult for manufacturing workers to find new jobs.
 As a result, their expertise is no longer up to market demand.